viamrobotics/docs/docs/services/robot-service.md

 ## Operation and Operation IDs

-**Operation IDs** are how Viam tracks in-flight operations/robot commands over gRPC (i.e., network requests).
+**Operation IDs** are how Viam tracks in-flight operations/robot commands over gRPC network requests.

 The robot creates a unique **Operation ID** for every request (operation).
 This ID expires once the request is completed.